 How to Describe a Quiet Person?

 I finally got around to embracing my quietness—kind of like how I finally started journaling after years of buying notebooks just to let them gather dust.
-Being quiet isn’t some tragic character flaw—it’s a whole vibe.
+Being quiet isn’t some tragic character flaw… it’s a whole vibe.
 Sure, quiet people often get labeled “shy,” “introverted,” or (my personal favorite) “mysterious,” like we’re some unsolved puzzle everyone’s trying to crack.
 But here’s the deal: there’s so much more to being quiet than meets the eye.
-In this post, we’re diving headfirst into the world of quiet individuals, breaking down what makes them unique, and celebrating those low-key superpowers that often go unnoticed.
+In this post, we’re diving headfirst into the world of quiet individuals, breaking down what makes us unique, and celebrating (and owning) those low-key superpowers that often go unnoticed.

 We’ll also explore words to describe a quiet person, tackle the idea of being “socially inept” (spoiler: they’re usually not), and answer the age-old question: What do you call a quiet person?